AU-Master-Thesis/thesis/sections/4-results/study-1.typ

   caption: [Effect of varying communication range $r_C$ in the _Environment Obstacles_ experiment.
 Values in the #text(red, [them]) column is taken from table 1 in @gbpplanner.], )

+=== Junction <s.r.results.junction>
+The results of the

+#figure(
+  image("../../figures/plots/qin-vs-qout.svg"),
+  // std-block({
+  //   image("../../figures/plots/qin-vs-qout.svg")
+  //   v(-1.5em)
+  // }),
+  caption: [
+    This plot illustrates the relationship between the input flowrate $Q_("in")$ the output flowrate $Q_("out")$ robots for the *Junction* scenario, @s.r.scenarios.junction.
+The dashed dark-gray line #box(line(length: 15pt, stroke:(dash: "dotted", paint: theme.overlay2, thickness: 2pt)), baseline: -0.25em) represents the ideal scenario where $Q_("in") = Q_("out")$.
+The solid lavender colored line with circle markers#sl indicates the average flowrate measured over a 50-second steady-state period.
+The results demonstrate a close approximation to the ideal flowrate, with slight deviations observed at higher flowrates.
+  ]
+) <f.qin-vs-qout>

+=== Communications Failure <s.r.results.failure>

+// Circle experiment: distribution of distances travelled as number of robots in the formation NR is varied.
+The GBP planner creates shorter paths and a smaller spread of distances than ORCA; robots collaborate to achieve their goals.

+// Circle experiment: distribution of the LDJ metric as NR increases, with smoother trajectories shown by more positive values.
+The worst performing GBP planning robots had smoother paths than the best robots for ORCA.

 #let gbpplanner-results = (
   rc: (0, 10, 20, 30, 40, 50, 60, 70, 80, 90),